Oh the weather outside is frightful, but the fire is so delightful, and since we’ve no place to go…let it snow, let it snow, let it snow.

-Find a place to do baseball batting practice, shoot hoops, or do soccer drills inside.
-(Most community centres have open gym times for kids.)
+Head to an open park, or your driveway to do baseball batting practice, shoot hoops, or do soccer drills inside.

 No, we don’t mean you should learn to knit and then teach the kids!
 This no-knit scarf is easy enough for a child or someone with no crafting ability to make.
 A homemade gift.

 26. Make shadows.

 Turn off the TV and all the lights and make shadows on the walls with your hands using these hand-shadow tips from Artists Helping Children.
 Or cut out DIY shadow puppets like these from Where Imagination Grows.

 Move everything around, with the help of the kids.
 It’s fun, exciting and you can always go back.
 (Although you may very well decide to leave it this way!)

 28. Create a homework station.

 Add some excitement to schoolwork by getting kids to help plan their own DIY homework area.
 Ask for their input and have them help decorate it, make labels, etc.

 29. Make a movie.

 Is there anything more fun for kids that watching themselves?
 Come up with a simple plot, get some props and costumes together, and write a loose screenplay.
 Older kids can help edit, too.
 Then screen it for everyone.